MOHAMED-ABRAR-5255/Cloud-connected-RT-teleoperated-robotic-arm-manipulators/README.md

 The STM32 receives UART commands and sends signals to the arm.

-👉 Full code inside stm.ino
+👉 Full code inside stm32_code.ino

 ---